 4-44 Should patients be warned about side effects?

 It is very important that patients know the common side effects of the antiretroviral drugs that they are taking.
-It is also important that patients know which side effects to look out for and which can be serious.
-If side effects are mild, patients should not stop the antiretroviral drugs.
-With severe side effects they should report immediately to the clinic.
 Educating patients about side effects is an important part of care.
-All patients on antiretroviral treatment must be able to monitor themselves for side effects and know which side effects to look out for and which can be serious.
+It is important that patients are able to monitor themselves for side effects and know which side effects to look out for and which can be serious.

 Patients should be educated about side effects.